sonothamin/yt-dlp-playlist-parallelizer/README.md

 curl -o $PREFIX/bin/yt-parallel -L https://raw.githubusercontent.com/sonothamin/yt-dlp-playlist-parallelizer/main/yt-dlp-playlist-parallelizer && chmod +x $PREFIX/bin/yt-parallel
 ```
 And that's it!
 With these simple steps, you can install and use the yt-parallel script to download YouTube playlists fast and quick.

+## How it works

+This script is used for parallelization of yt-dlp downloads of a playlist.
+The script presents a menu to the user to select from several options, including downloading a playlist, selecting settings, and obtaining help.
+The user can also choose to specify the external downloader, set the output folder, and toggle yt-dlp options.

+The download function prompts the user for the playlist URL, sets the output folder, and allows the user to select the number of sequential downloads and download options.
+The parse_script function changes the format of the URLs to include the specified download options and the number of threads, creates a script, Playlist-download.sh, and runs it.

+The settings function presents a menu for the user to select options for external downloader, output folder, yt-dlp options, and updating yt-dlp.

+The script uses the dialog command to create interactive menus for the user.
+The sed command is used to modify the URLs to include the specified download options and number of threads.
+Finally, the chmod command changes the permissions of the script to make it executable.

 ## Screenshots

 ![Screenshot 1](https://github.com/sonothamin/yt-dlp-playlist-parallelizer/raw/main/Screenshots/1.png)